redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 For the full list of Webpack Dev Server settings, see [this documentation](https://webpack.js.org/configuration/dev-server/).

+For the full list of Server Configuration settings, see [this documentation](https://redwoodjs.com/docs/app-configuration-redwood-toml#api/).

 ## deploy

 Deploy your redwood project to a hosting provider target.